XanGrab/Portfolio/content/games/Wake/index.md

 {{< figure src="./img/G4C-wake.png" align="center" caption="_Preview of the G4C Awards Overview_" >}}

-Field day lab recently recieved some recognition at the 2024 Games for Change Awards! **_Wake_** was nominated for a Silver award in the category Best in Enviormental Impact.
-Their other entry worked on by some good friends of mine [**_Headlines and High Water_**](https://fielddaylab.wisc.edu/play/headlines/) won a Gold awards for Best in Civics.
+Field Day Learning Games recently recieved some recognition at the 2024 _Games for Change Awards_! **_Wake_** was nominated for a Silver award in the category Best in Enviormental Impact.
+Their other entry (developed by some good friends of mine across the office) [**_Headlines and High Water_**](https://fielddaylab.wisc.edu/play/headlines/) won a Gold awards for Best in Civics.
 You can find both titles in the awards overview at [festival.gamesforchange.org](https://festival.gamesforchange.org/2024-awards-nominee-overview).

 ---